Raiden1411/zabi/docs/pages/api/utilities/transaction/serialize.md

 The function takes in 2 arguments

-- a allocator used to manage memory allocations
+- an allocator used to manage memory allocations
 - The transaction you want to serialize.

 ```zig